Joe’s Blog: It’s a sauna out there but relief will come (THU-7/27)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-One sentence forecast: Clouds and perhaps an isolated shower should move through today hopefully keeping highs in the mid 90s with heat indices in the 105°+ range
+One sentence forecast: Clouds and perhaps an isolated shower should move through today hopefully keeping highs in the low to mid 90s with heat indices in the 100-105°+ range

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++